-Internal Rate of Return (IRR) is the discounted rate of all future cash flows of an investment.
-If you expect an investment to return 10% per year for the next five years, we would take those returns of each of the five years respectively and discount those to the net present values.
-The rate required to discount those cash flows is the IRR.
+Internal Rate of Return (IRR) is the discount rate that makes the net present value (NPV) of an investment stream of cash flows equal to zero.
+If you expect an investment to generate returns for the next five years, we would take those returns of each of the five years respectively and discount those to the net present values.
+The rate required to discount those cash flows equaling zero is the IRR.

-The formula to calculate IRR is very complex and most often requires a calculator.
+The formula to calculate IRR is very complex and most often requires a calculator or software.